passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/04-stay.md

 Experiment: staying around wasn't a very good idea.
 The bastard was clearly unhinged, and homicidal, and had that whole 'if you're against me then you die' bullshit going on.
 However, so far it had only been a problem when he _met_ people.
-Master Skywalker.
+Master {{Skywalker}}.
 Her.
 No-one else awake right now.
 Although — she glanced at the chrono again, annoyed with herself for forgetting the time in the few minutes it had been since she did — people would start waking up soon enough.